 The event began with a reception in the afternoon.
 The guests (who came from 12 different countries) were asked to arrive dressed in white and gold (reminding Greg’s tradition).
 From there they all marched to the canopy, set on the shore of the Sea of Galilee a few hundred meters from the tent compound.
 The wedding ceremony was held by two of Greg and Tomer’s best friends, and their families took an active part in it.

-After the wedding, the guests returned to the tent compound for an Israeli dinner in front of the views of the Sea of Galilee.
+After the wedding, the guests returned to the tent site for an Israeli dinner in front of the views of the Sea of Galilee.
 The meal was served on long picnic tables that created a friendly atmosphere among the guests.
 Then the guests continued to the large dance floor set up for the party.
 The music was directed by a pair of DJs from Poland who played a mix of Israeli, Polish and electronic music.
 In addition, Greg insisted on a belly dancer and Tomer says that it turned out to be one of the best decisions they made – the reactions from the Israeli and European guests were phenomenal.
 The event continued in the morning with a pampering Israeli breakfast for the guests and a bathing in the Sea of Galilee.